MobilePayDev/MobilePay-Invoice/docs/index.md

 Now you are ready to move on to the authentication section below.

 ## Overview of MobilePay Invoice integration
-When the merchant is onboarded via  [Production MobilePay Portal](https://admin.mobilepay.dk/), and has ordered Subscriptions, then you can continue with OIDC.
+When the merchant is onboarded via  [Production MobilePay Portal](https://admin.mobilepay.dk/), and has ordered MobilePay Invoice, then you can continue with OIDC.

 Note: if you are still working on the integration in sandbox, you will use [Sandbox MobilePay Portal](https://sandprod-admin.mobilepay.dk/) from step 5 in part 1.